ACF/Children's Bureau Updates

 - forYOU team at the University of Missouri Health second victim resources

 - RISE program at John's Hopkins on peer support for caregivers in distress

 - Dr. Bruce Perry's COVID-19 Stress, Distress & Trauma video series, and parenting resource section

 - International Critical Incident Stress Foundation Helping Save the Heroes page offers COVID-19 resources for addressing stress, anxiety and resiliency within the workforce, and with children and adults

-Contact Sheila Weber, Lutheran Services in America’s Director of Strategic Initiatives, at 202-499-5824 for more information.
+Contact Paula Young, Lutheran Services in America Director of Strategy and Implementation for Child, Youth and Family Initiatives, at 202-499-5824 for more information.